barionleg/Xipho/_drafts/2017-11-17-icecast-release-2_5-beta2.md

 We are pleased to announce Icecast 2.5 beta2 (2.4.99.2).
 This is a beta release and not recommended for production use.

+Note: The documentation for 2.5-beta2 does not yet cover all the new features and options!

 ## Downloads

 -   Source: [icecast-2.5-beta2.tar.gz](http://downloads.xiph.org/releases/icecast/icecast-2.5-beta2.tar.gz)